| | |

 Food

-After you finish swimming or snorkelling, there are cold, outdoor showers available and bathrooms for changing into dry clothes.
-The Cafe will serve some coffee, light snacks, and premade sandwiches.
 However, the “Canopy Grill” seemed to be the very popular choice for freshly cooked seafood, burgers, and chips.
 “Emeralds Restaurant” is for guests only staying on the Island and not the Daytripper’s.

 Lockers

-More importantly, there are lockers available behind the bar to store your gear while you’re out in the water.
+There are lockers available behind the bar to store your gear while you’re out in the water.
 This is handy if you intend to go snorkelling, or don’t want to carry your gear around all day.
 It cost $7 for a 4-hour hire, and we could open and close the locker as much as we wanted.

 • 1863 – The “Antagonist” shipwrecked while carrying horses to India.